waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 Markdown allows quick text markup, such as **bold** to be done, with *italic* being equally simple, all within a style and layout you define.

-This ease of 'content capture', focus on content not presentation, is the power of Jekyll.
+This ease of 'content capture' focuses effort on content not presentation, and forms the power of Jekyll.
-An example of using Jekyll for computer science topics, one of the more useful things that Jekyll offers is support for code snippets:
+For example, Jekyll offers is support for code snippets:

 {% highlight ruby %}
 def print_hi(name)